Skip to content

 Python Tuple to List Conversion

-The most efficient and easiest approach is to convert a tuple into a list using the list() Constructor.
+The most efficient and straightforward approach is to convert a tuple into a list using the list() Constructor.
 It is a built-in Constructor that accepts an iterable, such as a tuple, as an argument and returns a list.

 Basic conversion of tuple to list in Python using list() constructor